pixa-pics/pixa-pics.github.io/README.md

 ---

-> All features getting live become tracked on the visible **"Legacy of King History"** having had ruling visionary and generous for how long and how much.
+> All features getting live become tracked on the visible **"Legacy of King History"** (Soon linked and listed) having had ruling visionary and generous for how long and how much.
 Just near monthly "patron/sponsor" in the app being actual wealthier creative, giving chance, fertilizing faith inside all regions of the **"Unearthly Kingdom"** for any great mind to submit and idea or giving talents opportunity to live and donate it the breath of life, and thus the **Pixa's one, once blown, time and wind, the latest the chosen, sow, ...** *becoming godfather creators of the Kings, ...* the contracts, we can stack, describing with resources enough, the new code that goes thoughts, the mind over matter put into the fabric of reality.... *And the history repeat itself.*

 ---